Back

 The prototype map covered 9 sections: splash, sign up, quiz, home, browse, booking, sessions, blog and profile.

 Browse and booking required the most iteration.
-The logic had to feel right for a user who had never committed to therapy before and needed to trust the process before paying anything.
+A user who has never committed to therapy before needs to feel in control of the pace, not pushed toward payment.

 Key screens